OpenSociocracy/documentation-website/docs/resources/sociocracy-consulting-services/what-to-ask-your-consultant/index.md

 # What to Ask you Sociocracy Consultant

-These questions will help you find the right Sociocracy consultant for your project.
+These questions will help you find the right sociocracy consultant for your project.

 1. Q 1